rhasanbd/Machine-Learning-Models-Motivation-for-Scientific-Understanding/README.md

-# Machine Learning Classifier Models: Justification for a Scientific Understanding
+# Machine Learning Classifier Models: Motivation for Scientific Understanding

 In this repository we address the following question:

-- Given a problem (dataset), how do we choose the best ML model and its settings?
+- Given a problem (dataset), how do we choose the best ML model and its hyperparameters?

 More specifically, we emphasize the need for acquiring a scientific understanding of the ML models.
 Lack of this knowledge limits our ability to use ML for solving practical problems in two ways: